bigcommerce/storefront-data-hooks/README.md

 ### useSearch

 `useSearch` handles searching the bigcommerce storefront product catalog by catalog, brand, and query string.
+It also allows pagination.

 ```jsx
 ...